Energy conservation: European Union

 At the end of 2006, the European Union (EU) pledged to cut its annual consumption of primary energy by 20% by 2020.
-The "European Union Energy Efficiency Action Plan" is long-awaited.
-Directive 2012/27/EU is on energy efficiency.
+The EU Energy Efficiency Directive 2012 mandates energy efficiency improvements within the EU.

-As part of the EU's SAVE program, aimed at promoting energy efficiency and encouraging energy-saving behavior, the Boiler Efficiency Directive specifies minimum levels of efficiency for boilers utilizing liquid or gaseous fuels.
+As part of the EU's SAVE program, aimed at promoting energy efficiency and encouraging energy-saving behavior, the Boiler Efficiency Directive specifies minimum levels of efficiency for boilers using liquid or gaseous fuels.

 There is steady progress on energy regulation implementation in Europe, North America, and Asia, with the highest number of building energy standards being adopted and implemented.
 Moreover, the performance of Europe is highly encouraging concerning energy standard activities.
 They recorded the highest percentage of mandatory energy standards compared to the other five regions.

 In 2050, energy savings in Europe can reach 67% of the 2019 baseline scenario, amounting to a demand of 361 Mtoe in an "energy efficiency first" societal trend scenario.
 A condition is that there be no rebound effect, for otherwise the savings are 32% only or energy use may even increase by 42% if techno-economic potentials are not realized.